NREL/lore/pysam/README.md

 11. Delete the `.../sam_dev/pysam/build` directory if it exists
 12. Delete the contents of `.../sam_dev/pysam/dist/`
 13. Copy config.h to `.../sam_dev/ssc/nlopt` if the file does not exist
+14. Copy CMakeLists.txt from `.../lore/pysam/sam_files/` to `.../sam_dev/sam/api/`, replacing the file there.
-14. Run the following commands in the `.../sam_dev` directory (e.g., in a .bat file) to delete the contents of `.../sam_dev/build` and run CMake in that directory to create the DAO-Tk code solution ([step 7.4](https://github.com/NREL/SAM/wiki/Windows-Build-Instructions#7-run-cmake-to-generate-sam-vs-2019-project-files)).
+15. Run the following commands in the `.../sam_dev` directory (e.g., in a .bat file) to delete the contents of `.../sam_dev/build` and run CMake in that directory to create the DAO-Tk code solution ([step 7.4](https://github.com/NREL/SAM/wiki/Windows-Build-Instructions#7-run-cmake-to-generate-sam-vs-2019-project-files)).
 	```
 	rmdir /Q/S build
 	mkdir build
 	cd build
 	cmake -G "Visual Studio 16 2019" -DCMAKE_CONFIGURATION_TYPES="Release" -DCMAKE_SYSTEM_VERSION=10.0 -DSAMAPI_EXPORT=1 -DSAM_SKIP_AUTOGEN=0 ..
 	```
-15. Open `/build/system_advisor_model.sln` in Visual Studio and perform a batch-build of the Release configuration, but first unload the following projects:
+16. Open `/build/system_advisor_model.sln` in Visual Studio and perform a batch-build of the Release configuration, but first unload the following projects:
 	* TCSConsole
 	* SDKtool

 	Doing an entire build including exporting the API can take 45 minutes, so please be patient.
-Once the build is finished, you should have the SAM and ssc libraries (`ssc.dll, ssc.lib` and `SAM_api.dll, SAM_api.lib`) in the folder `.../sam_dev/pysam/files/`
+Once the build is finished, you should have the SAM and ssc libraries (`ssc.dll, ssc.lib` and `SAM_api.dll, SAM_api.lib`) in the folder `.../sam_dev/pysam/files/` .
+However, there may be build errors that need to be fixed.
-16. In `.../lore/pysam/files/`
+17. In `.../lore/pysam/files/`
 	1. Edit the `/files/version.py` and `/stubs/files/version.py`
 		* Increment the version (major.minor.patch)
 		* Version must not equal any previous versions or PyPI will not let it on the repo
 	2. Edit RELEASE.md, adding the most recent changes
-17. Copy the entire contents of `.../lore/pysam/files` to `.../sam_dev/pysam/`, overriding all the respective files
+18. Copy the entire contents of `.../lore/pysam/files` to `.../sam_dev/pysam/`, overriding all the respective files
+19. Open `.../sam_dev/pysam/modules/WaveFileReader.c` and fix string continuation error on line starting with "Load wave resource data from file...".

 *Windows*

-18. Run `...sam_dev/pysam/build_win.bat` to build pysam, install the nrel-pysam-dao-tk package for the different Python versions locally and to create the corresponding wheel (.whl) files.
+20. Run `...sam_dev/pysam/build_win.bat` to build pysam, install the nrel-pysam-dao-tk package for the different Python versions locally and to create the corresponding wheel (.whl) files.
 There may be a couple test errors.
 If you recently built pysam, you can comment out the following lines (REM) in build_win.bat to save time:
 	```
 	mkdir %SSCDIR%\..\build_pysam
 	cd %SSCDIR%\..\build_pysam